isomerpages/psd-psw/_pstc-2024/Breakout Sessions.md

 She has more than 20 years of professional experience in the airport industry and has held senior positions in various airport business functions from international relations, airline marketing, airport retail to airport consultancy.</p>
-<p>She has a passion for organizational development, evident in her initiatives
+<p>She has a passion for organisational development, evident in her initiatives
-that have reshaped the company’s culture, corporate processes, talent management, leadership development, rewards, and employee engagement strategies to drive organizational performance.</p>
+that have reshaped the company’s culture, corporate processes, talent management, leadership development, rewards, and employee engagement strategies to drive organisational performance.</p>
 </td>
 </tr>
 <tr>